ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/teams-faq.md

 ### Do cards always show up-to-date information?

-Číslo  The field values on a card in Teams, including any images, are based on the data available when that card was sent to the chat. [!INCLUDE [prod_short.md](includes/prod_short.md)] cards don't automatically refresh in Teams.
+Ne.
+The field values on a card in Teams, including any images, are based on the data available when that card was sent to the chat. [!INCLUDE [prod_short.md](includes/prod_short.md)] cards don't automatically refresh in Teams.

 ### Will others see my card if they don’t have the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams?